supermedium/aframe-react/README.md

 ![A-Frame](https://cloud.githubusercontent.com/assets/674727/24384472/e833ccee-1318-11e7-81a5-61e782f5b472.png)

-I was a web developer who had been developing with React at Mozilla in production for several months and was an early adopter of Redux (since the day it was released).
-Intimate with the ecosystem and development patterns of React, I developed `aframe-react` in a few hours and released it on the same day as A-Frame.
+Kevin Ngo was a web developer who had been developing with React at Mozilla in production for several months and was an early adopter of Redux (since the day it was released).
+Intimate with the ecosystem and development patterns of React, Kevin developed `aframe-react` in a few hours and released it on the same day as A-Frame.

 [A-Frame](https://aframe.io) is a web framework for building virtual reality experiences.
 Since A-Frame is built on top of the DOM, web libraries such as